Kirby's Pinball Land: Reception

+Kirby's Pinball Land was released in Japan on November 27, 1993.
 In the United Kingdom, it was the top-selling Game Boy game for two months in 1994, from March to April.

+In Famitsu, the four reviewers complimented the game for atmosphere and secrets and surprises, with one reviewer commenting it lacked the amount of features the similar game Devil's Crush had.
+One reviewer described it as a "very-well rounded game" while two others commented on its difficulty, saying it was very easy for the ball to fall between the paddles.

-Kirby's Pinball Land was met mostly positive reception.
-Electronic Gaming Monthly gave it a 7.25 out of 10.
-They criticized that the blurring of the Game Boy screen makes it difficult to see what's going on, but nonetheless deemed it "one of the better pinball games for any system" due to the ability to recover lost balls, the multi-table gameplay, and the large number of hidden things to find.
-Nintendo Power ranked Kirby’s pinball Land the fifth best Game Boy game of 1993.
+The critics in Electronic Gaming Monthly criticized that the blurring of the Game Boy screen makes it difficult to see what's going on, but nonetheless deemed it "one of the better pinball games for any system" due to the ability to recover lost balls, the multi-table gameplay, and the large number of hidden things to find.
+Nintendo Power ranked Kirby’s Pinball Land the fifth best Game Boy game of 1993.